gatewayd-io/docs/plugins/gatewayd-plugin-cache.md

 # gatewayd-plugin-cache

-GatewayD plugin for caching query results in Redis.
-This is how it works:
+The gatewayd-plugin-cahce is a GatewayD plugin for caching query results in Redis and this is how it works:

-1. The plugin listens for incoming queries from the client.
+1. The plugin listens for incoming queries from the client(s).
-2. When a new client connects to GatewayD, the plugin detects the client's chosen database from the client's startup message.
+2. When a new client connects to GatewayD, the plugin detects the client's selected database from the client's startup message.
+The client's database is cached in Redis.
-3. If the query is a SELECT query, the plugin checks if the query results are cached in Redis.
-If the query results are cached in Redis, the plugin returns the cached results to the client.
+3. If the query is a SELECT query, the plugin checks whether the query results are cached in Redis or not.
+If they are, the plugin returns the cached results to the client.
 Otherwise, the plugin executes the query and caches the results in Redis.
-4. Any query that updates the cached data causes the plugin to invalidate the cached data.
+4. Any query that updates the cached data triggers the plugin to invalidate the cached data in Redis.
-5. One can also set expiry time on cached data to prevent stale data from being returned to the client.
+5. Expiry time can be set on cached data to prevent stale data from being returned to the client.
-6. Periodic cache invalidation is also supported for invalidating stale client keys if the clients are disconnected abruptly.
+6. If a client is abruptly disconnected, stale keys might be left behind in Redis.
+A periodic cache invalidator runs every minute (configurable) to invalidate those stale keys.

 ## Features